You Can Always Get Another Husband, Baby, Pet, Job…

 Rather than attempting to replace or forget a loss, it is much more constructive – and realistic – for grieving people to find ways of keeping positive memories alive as they move on with their lives.
 This is the essence of healthy grieving.
 During bereavement this can be especially important.
 A central task of grieving is to find a positive way to ‘continue’ the emotional relationship with the deceased while saying goodbye to their physical body, as love and a sense of connection do not cease with death.
 This is where mementos, rituals and celebrations come in, as the bereaved continue to honor their bond with their loved one.
 For those grieving other kinds of losses, such as divorce, childhood abuse, job loss or chronic health problems it is equally important to their psychological well being to preserve positive memories of relationships, work and earlier times in life before or in spite of the loss.

 Need help overcoming stuck – complicated – grief?
-Click Here to Request a Counselling Appointment
+Click Here to Request a Counseling Appointment